stavik31/Citizen-Centric-Human-Resource-Mangement-System/project-proposal.md

 > Smart city; Smart city manager; Human resource management; Agile governance;

 ## Problem Statement - Background
 In today's fast-paced world shaped by technological progress, the value of human skills is increasingly crucial for navigating these shifts.
 In city management, individual education plays a role at the micro (individual skills) and macro (human resource availability) levels.
 Traditional city management approaches, however, often have a significant lead time before they can embrace a new technology (Arendt, 2015).
 Though these methods contribute to positive outcomes of advancements, they focus on the top-down approach, giving most of the decision power to companies and cities themselves on how goals will be achieved.
-To combat this, by allowing citizens to steer their career paths, agile practitioners can introduce more flexible governance techniques that allow the city to “respond to public changes efficiently” (Mergel, 2020).
+To combat this, by allowing citizens to steer their career paths, agile practitioners can introduce more flexible governance techniques that allow the city to “respond to public changes efficiently” (Mergel et al., 2020).

 ## Vision - Goals